mohanmca/MohanLearningGround/src/main/md/Math/Probability.md

   * Stratified Sampling
     * Choose a random sample of 50 nurses from each of the 10 hospitals and interview these 50 * 10 = 500 regarding their job satisfaction.
 This is an example of stratified sampling, in which each hospital is a stratum.

+* Law of large numbers - The relative frequency of an event does indeed approach the theoretical probability of that event as the number of repetitions increases.
+This is called the Law of Large Numbers.
+* The Law of Large Numbers states that as the number of trials increases, the relative frequency becomes the actual probability.
+So, using this law, as the number of trials increases, the empirical probability gets closer and closer to the theoretical probability.
+* "How many times do I need to repeat the random experiment in order for the relative frequency to be, say, within .001 of the actual probability of the event?"
+* Relative Frequency - (definition) The probability of an event (A) is the relative frequency with which the event occurs in a long series of trials.

+* For a "fair" coin (one that is not unevenly weighted, and does not have identical images on both sides)
 * Aleatory vs Epistemic (errors)
+* Determine probability: Theoretical (Classical) and Empirical (Observational).

+## Discrete and Continious
+* For example, the variable “number of times a college student changes major” is a discrete random variable.
+The (exact) weight of a person is a continuous random variable.
+* Probability distribution = Probability model
+* The outcomes described by the model are random.
+This means that individual outcomes are uncertain, but there is a regular, predictable distribution of outcomes in a large number of repetitions.

+## Stadard deviation
+* Number that describes how much frequenceis could stay away from actual means.
+* Higher the frequency, data also available far from mean